 Step 3: Trace your word backwards

-No one likes to see trace lines so remember to place your word backwards when tracing!
+No one likes to see trace lines so remember to place your word backwards on the material when tracing.

 Step 4: Create a banner template.

 Once you have your word cut out, figure out the shape and size of your banner.
-I wanted the banner to be quite large, so I measured out 19 inches and went from there!
+I wanted the banner to be quite large, so I measured out 19 inches across and went from there!
+The shape I was going for was a pendant, so made a point at the bottom once I figured out the overall size.

 Step 5: Trace your banner template.